Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.md

 <div class="section">

-Defines the required interface of a network update system being executed by the network update loop.
+Defines the required interface of a network update system being executed by the NetworkUpdateLoop.

 </div>

 #### IReaderWriter

 <div class="section">

+Interface for an implementation of one side of a two-way serializer

 </div>